LFKoning/best-practices/exploration_notebooks.md

 ## Single-purpose notebooks

-Try to use separate notebooks for every task in your project.
+Try to use separate notebooks for each task in your project.
 For example, use a separate notebook for each dataset you are going to explore.
 Perhaps also use seperate notebooks for every model type you are trying.
 Make another notebook for comparing the final models to each other et cetera.

 Using separate notebooks for different tasks ensures that notebooks do not become too lengthy and complex.